krateoplatformops/azuredevops-provider-kog-chart/docs/troubleshooting_guide.md

   - Repository is forked in an **uninitialized** state.
   - No branches are created.
   - Status code: **202 Accepted**
-- Notes: In the context of the `gitrepository-controller`, the controller awaits creation of the `test-branch` by the user.
+  - Notes: In the context of the `gitrepository-controller`, the controller awaits the manual creation of the `test-branch` by the user.
   The Kubernetes resource will be in a `Ready: False` state until the user creates the `test-branch` on Azure DevOps.
-After the user creates the `test-branch`, the `gitrepository-controller` will update the repository to set `test-branch` as the default branch.
+  After the user manually creates the `test-branch` on the GitRepository (not in the parent), the `gitrepository-controller` will update the repository to set `test-branch` as the default branch.
 Finally, the GitRepository CR will become `Ready: True`.

 ---